jonom/jquery-focuspoint/README.md

 #### FocusPoint functions

-Once you have initialised FocusPoint on an image container you can access FocusPoint methods like this: `$(someContainer).data('focusPoint').methodName()`.
+Once you have initialized FocusPoint on an image container you can access FocusPoint methods like this: `$(someContainer).data('focusPoint').methodName()`.

 Or the shorter way, like this: `$(someContainer).focusPoint('methodName')`